ecbypi/paraphrase/README.md

 paraphrase provides a way to map one or multiple request params to model scopes.

-paraphrase was designed and geared towards building a query-based public API where you may want to require certain parameters to prevent consumers from scraping all your information or to mitigate the possibility of large, performance-intensive data-dumps.
+paraphrase is geared towards building a query-based public API where you may want to require certain parameters to prevent consumers from scraping all your information or to mitigate large, performance-intensive database queries.

 ## Installation